Royal Road Minerals (CVE:RYR) Stock Price Up 4.5% – Here’s Why

-Royal Road Minerals Limited (CVE:RYR – Get Free Report) shares rose 4.5% on Tuesday .
-The company traded as high as C$0.12 and last traded at C$0.12.
+Royal Road Minerals Limited (CVE:RYR – Get Free Report) shares were up 4.5% during trading on Tuesday .
+The stock traded as high as C$0.12 and last traded at C$0.12.
 Approximately 25,500 shares traded hands during mid-day trading, a decline of 64% from the average daily volume of 70,360 shares.
 The stock had previously closed at C$0.11.

 Royal Road Minerals Stock Up 4.5 %